datacite/schema-docs/docs/appendices/appendix_1/relatedIdentifierType.rst

 ISBN
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Full Name:** International Standard Book Number: a unique numeric book identifier.
+**Full Name:** International Standard Book Number

+**Description:** A unique numeric book identifier.
 There are 2 formats: a 10-digit ISBN format and a 13-digit ISBN.

 **Example:**